astuder/ModemHAT/README.md

 Large parts of the HAT are based on the hardware design reference in application note [AN93](https://www.skyworksinc.com/-/media/SkyWorks/SL/documents/public/application-notes/AN93.pdf) chapter 4.
 Where applicable, identical component designators are used to simplify cross-referencing.

 I used solder paste, stencil and reflow oven for assembly of the HAT.
 I also ordered partially assembled boards from JLCPCB, and manually soldered the parts that they didn't have in stock (modem chipset and high-voltage capacitors).

+After soldering the through-hole parts (RJ11 connector, speaker), make sure to clip the leads on the bottom side of the HAT to avoid shorting with metal parts on the Raspberry Pi.

 ### Modem